ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 NOTE: Wrt options sent with the request, it mainly sets temperature, max_tokens and optionaly stream for now.
 However if someone wants they can update the js file or equivalent member in gMe as needed.

+NOTE: One may be able to use this to chat with openai api web-service /chat/completions endpoint, in a very limited / minimal way.
+One will need to set openai url and authorization bearer key in settings ui.

 ## usage